 Is a modern fuse box in place?

-Ask to run the taps in the home to check water pressure.
+Ask to run the taps in the home to check the water pressure.

-Are there any strange smells in the property?
+Are there any strange smells on the property?
 Dampness, mould and general decay will be instantly recognisable.

 Are there any signs of damp on the walls?
 Are there any significant cracks that could point to subsidence?

-According to a property viewing guide from Money.co.uk, it is a good idea to take a camera and ask the owner’s permission to take photos during your viewing – they will help you to reach a decision if you have to choose between several properties.
+According to a property viewing guide from Money.co.uk, it is a good idea to take a camera and ask the owner’s permission to take photos during your viewing – they will help you decide if you have to choose between several properties.
 And remember, if none of your property viewings proves successful, you can always find a property to rent as a temporary measure.